MiguelCosano/imdb-project/ingest_module/README.md

 To clean the data, only the columns that are actually used were selected, and rows containing `NULL` values in relevant fields were filtered out.
 Additionally, in the case of actors, the `deathYear` column was transformed into an `is_dead` field to correctly indicate the actor’s status when retrieving their data.

-Based on IMDb documentation, the `\N` values were mapped to `NULL` during data extraction.
+Based on IMDb documentation, the `\N` values were mapped to `NULL` during data ingestion.
 Finally, the columns were renamed to follow the database naming conventions before being inserted into the database.

 ## Installation